hipaa compliant forms

 4. Develop an incident response plan (IRP) for handling data breaches

 No organization is completely safe from a cyberattack or data breach.
 It’s critical that your organization is prepared for an event and has a protocol established for handling breaches.
-Having well-documented steps and defined-roles in an IRP to respond to and report the incident is part of being HIPAA compliant.
+Having well-documented steps and defined roles in an IRP to respond to and report the incident is part of being HIPAA compliant.
 Be sure employees are aware of the protocols and processes before a data breach occurs.
-Run a “fire-drill” to test and refine your IRP and see if any breakdowns occur or additional steps need to be added.
+Run a “fire drill” to test and refine your IRP and see if any breakdowns occur or additional steps need to be added.

 HIPAA requirements also provide rules for notifying individuals affected by a data breach.
 This HIPAA Breach Notification Rule outlines the steps your organization must take if PHI is compromised.
 These can include immediately notifying patients involved (or potentially involved), the Media, and the Department of Health and Human Services, all generally within 60 days of the incident occurring.